example42/example42.github.io/_drafts/2017-09-25-multiple_eyaml_keys.md

 title: Tip of the Week 39 - Secure data anagement with multiple eyaml keys
 ---

-With improved security implementations it is often required that SSl keys must be seaprate among different infrastructure stages.
+With improved security implementations it is often required that keys must be seaprate among different infrastructure stages.
-This means that we have to deal with multiple eyaml keys for production stage, integration stage, ci stage and development stage.
+This means that we have to deal with multiple eyaml keys for production-stage and ci- and development-stage.

 Nobody may have the private production key.
-Everybody should have access to the productoin public key (which is used for encryption).
+Everybody should have access to the production public key (which is used for encryption).
 All other keys can be made available to everybody.

 First let's set some top scope variable by analyzing facts: